USTCwangbing/USTCwangbing.github.io/_pages/Publications.md

 1. Canonical diffeomorphisms of manifolds near spheres, (in collaboration with X.R.
 Zhao), arXiv:2109.14803, submitted.

-2. Ricci integrals,local functionals and the Ricci flow, (in collaboration with Y.Q.
-Ma), arXiv:2109.02449, submitted.

-3. Rigidity of round cylinders in Ricci shrinkers, (in collaboration with Y. Li), arXiv:2108.03622, submitted.
+2. Rigidity of round cylinders in Ricci shrinkers, (in collaboration with Y. Li), arXiv:2108.03622, submitted.

-4. The local entropy along Ricci flow---Part B: the pseudo-locality theorems, arXiv:2010.09981, submitted.
+3. The local entropy along Ricci flow---Part B: the pseudo-locality theorems, arXiv:2010.09981, submitted.

-5. Rigidity of the first Betti number via Ricci flow smoothing, (in collaboration with S.S.Huang), arXiv:2004.09762, submitted.
+4. Rigidity of the first Betti number via Ricci flow smoothing, (in collaboration with S.S.Huang), arXiv:2004.09762, submitted.

-6. Space of Ricci flows(II), (in collaboration with X.X.Chen), arXiv: 1405.6797, with furtherdetails, and published in part A and part B.
+5. Space of Ricci flows(II), (in collaboration with X.X.Chen), arXiv: 1405.6797, with furtherdetails, and published in part A and part B.

-7. Ricci flow on orbifold, arXiv:1003.0151.
+6. Ricci flow on orbifold, arXiv:1003.0151.